 Fashion and Fit – 4/5

-I didn’t like the look when I tied the lace all the way to the top so I left the top-level eyelets unused.
-I am used to hiking in shoes rather than boots so I liked it better that way.
+I didn’t like the look when I tied the lace all the way to the top, so I left the top-level eyelets unused.
+I am used to hiking in shoes rather than boots, so I liked it better that way.
 I like having free ankles.
 Mid-cut is just an awkward height in my opinion.

 Overall – 3.75/5

 I wanted to like Terradora Pulse Waterproof Mid boots because they were super cute on and incredibly comfortable.
-But at the end, they were returned to the store because I need hiking shoes that can handle technical terrains and withstand the mileage I am going to put on.
+But in the end, they were returned to the store because I need hiking shoes that can handle technical terrains and withstand the mileage I am going to put on.
 Although the boots did not work for me, I still liked them.
-I’d recommend them for day hikes with a difficulty rating of *Easy to *Moderate in any weather condition.
+I’d recommend them for day hikes with a difficulty rating of Easy to Moderate in any weather condition.